harry-jw-plymouth/3015-CW1/README.md

 - Sword normal map texture
 - tree bark texture
 During development, the intention was to implement normal mapping, and for this purpose a normal map of the sword texture was created which was done with AI.
 While this was not used in the final version it can be seen in the files.
-Note:Model creation with AI was experimented with but the desired results could not be created so the models were instead found online
+Note:Model creation with AI was experimented with but the desired results could not be created to a standard I was happy with.
+Therefore the models were instead found online
 ### code assistant
 AI tools were used throughout development as a coding assistant.
 #### Debugging